 Where is Okinawa?

 Okinawa Prefecture is the southernmost part of Japan, located in the East China Sea, approximately 1,600 km away from Tokyo.
-The islands group is spread out over 400 km and out of the 160 islands, 49 are uninhabited.
-The prefectural capital is Naha, the biggest city situated in the main island, also the the largest island.
-There are more than 1.4 million people living there, and it has the 9th highest population density in Japan.
+The island group is spread out over 400 km and out of the 160 islands, 49 are uninhabited.
+The prefectural capital and biggest city is Naha, which is situated on the main island, that also happens to be the largest island.
+There are more than 1.4 million people living there, and it has the 9th highest population density in all of Japan.

 Best time to visit Okinawa

 Okinawa is known for its subtropical climate with pleasant temperatures all year round.
-Though, we recommend to best time to visit Okinawa is spring or autumn, when the beaches are open and the temperature is not too hot.
-You will want to avoid the rain season in Okinawa, which lasts from early May to early June.
-In addition, typhoons can be a problem in Okinawa in July and August, and occasionally into September.
-All things considered, we recommend the best time to visit Okinawa is from March to early May or late September to December.
+Though, we recommend visiting Okinawa in the spring or autumn, when the beaches are open and the temperature isn’t too hot.
+You will want to avoid the rainy season in Okinawa, which usually lasts from early May to early June.
+In addition, typhoons can be a problem in Okinawa in July and August, and even occasionally in September.
+All things considered, the best time to visit Okinawa is from March to early May or late September to December.